-To see your motion animations in the Top, Side or Perspective views while you play back, you must turn on the Playback option.
-From the top menu, select Play > Enable Playback > Top View or Side View or Perspective View.
+To see your motion animations in the Top or Side views while you play back, you must turn on the Playback option.
+From the top menu, select Play > Enable Playback > Top View or Side View.

 Animating the Camera

 The camera is treated the same way as any other element.
 You can use the same tools and selection modes to offset or animate it, but the camera is a static object.
 To animate the camera, you need to connect it to a peg layer.
 A peg is a trajectory layer.